List of Intercity-Express lines in Germany: 13

-The ICE 1598 service runs as a Sprinter between Frankfurt and Berlin Spandau, using the Hanover freight bypass.

-In addition, an extra train runs as ICE 1193 (Sunday) and ICE 1195 (Sunday, Friday to Frankfurt Hbf) from Berlin via Hanover to Stuttgart as line 13.
+In addition, an extra train runs as ICE 1193 (Sunday) and ICE 1195 (Sunday, Friday to Frankfurt Hbf) from Berlin to Stuttgart as line 13.

 14

 Since 2007, ICE line 14 has been running additional services between Berlin and Essen.
 The first IC trains from Berlin to Herzogenrath were already operated in 2009 as IC 2222/2223 and extended to Aachen in 2014.
 Individual trains also went to Stralsund (IC1944) or Cologne (IC1945).
 The train pair ICE 1545/1548 was operated with ICE vehicles for the first time in December 2020 and runs daily between Berlin and Aachen.
 Since December 2020, the additional trips to Stralsund and Cologne have been eliminated.
 By 2026, the ICE 14 trains will run from Aachen to Essen with a train section to Hamburg-Altona (ICE 1555/1558) with stops in Recklinghausen, HH-Harburg, Hamburg Hbf and HH-Dammtor.

 15

 Line 15 is an ICE line, parts of which have the character of a Sprinter line.
 It was introduced in December 2015.
-Four pairs of trains (six pairs on Fridays and Sundays) connect Berlin daily with Frankfurt in less than 4 hours, around 15 minutes faster than via Braunschweig.
+Four pairs of trains (six pairs on Fridays and Sundays) connect Berlin with Frankfurt in less than 4 hours, making the connection around 15 minutes faster than the one via Braunschweig.
 The service on the entire section between Berlin and Frankfurt was increased to two-hour intervals with the timetable change in December 2017.
-Individual trains have continued to Warnemünde since December 2018.

 Already in the annual timetable 2003/2004 there was an ICE line 15 as a successor to the Interregio line 15, but with a route via Potsdam, Dessau and Naumburg and Weimar.
 In the timetables 2004/2005 and 2005/2006 there were three train pairs of the ICE line 15 Frankfurt-Erfurt-Halle-Berlin together with the ICE line 51 Dortmund-Paderborn-Kassel-Erfurt-Leipzig-Dresden as a line exchanger in time with the ICE Line 50 Frankfurt-Erfurt-Leipzig-Dresden.

-In the opposite direction individual services start in Darmstadt or even in Stuttgart.
-From Frankfurt to Berlin trains run as a Sprinter and serve only Erfurt and Halle.
-On the other sections all the smaller ICE stations are served.

-One pair of trains runs from Monday to Friday and Sundays via Frankfurt to Saarbrücken.

 Since December 2017, some services have been operated by ICE 3 (instead of ICE T), achieving a travel time reduction of about ten minutes.